Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Preliminary Results and Intuition on the Proof of Theorem

 We observe that the Datalog program we construct from a RSI1 query has only unary IDB predicates and we conveniently refer to them using the symbol we used to name them as $I$ predicates and $J$ predicates. $J$ predicates appear in the head of mapping rules and in the body of coupling rules and $I$ predicates appear in the body of mapping rules and in the head of coupling rules.
 We conveniently say that they produce $I$ facts and $J$ facts.

 In the proof of Theorem \ref{thm:main123}, we will apply the Datalog query $Q_1^{Datalog}$ on the canonical database of the CQ query $Q_2^{CQ}$ constructed from the contained query $Q_2$.
 This canonical database uses constants (different from the constants in the ACs) that correspond one-to-one to variables of the query $Q_2$.
-We do the following observations about the result of firing a recursive rule (i.e., either a coupling rule or a mapping rule): (All the $\theta _i$s represent either $\leq$ or $\geq$ and the $c_i$s are constants from the ACs of the queries.) \squishlist \item {\em Firing coupling rules.} We have two kinds of coupling rules.
-Consider a coupling rule of the first kind which is of the form: